Things To Know Before Remodeling Your Bathroom

 Consider The Layout

-Changing your layout significantly will increase the price of your remodel due to plumbing and electrical changes and may be outside of your initial budget–which is why we recommend you determine if you can live with your bathroom’s current layout prior to making any big changes.
-Leaving your toilet, sink, or bathtub in the same location can save several hundreds to thousands of dollars since you won’t need to run new supply and drain pipes.
-If you are truly unsatisfied with your bathroom’s current layout, consider implementing small design changes for your bathroom remodel and to keep most if the current plumbing or electrical layout intact–your budget will thank you later.
+Changing your layout significantly will increase the price of your remodel due to plumbing and electrical changes and maybe outside of your initial budget–which is why we recommend you determine if you can live with your bathroom’s current layout prior to making any big changes.
+Leaving your toilet, sink, or bathtub in the same location can save several hundred to thousands of dollars since you won’t need to run new supply and drain pipes.
+If you are truly unsatisfied with your bathroom’s current layout, consider implementing small design changes for your bathroom remodel and keep most of the current plumbing or electrical layout intact–your budget will thank you later.

 Keep Design In Mind